nicarq/sovereign-sdk/docker/README.md

    --prometheus-exporter-bind=0.0.0.0:9845
 ```

-Grafana is available on `http://localhost:3000` with `admin:admin` credentials.
+Grafana is available on `http://localhost:3000` with `admin:admin123` credentials.

 ### To save changes in dashboard